JI announces second phase of campaign for Karachi’s rights

 He also stressed the need for amending the constitution by inserting a separate paragraph detailing the powers and responsibilities of local governments.
 The JI leader also reiterated the party’s demand for holding a fresh census as per international norms and set principles by the United Nations.

-The Pakistan Tehreek-e-Insaf’s lawmakers on Monday submitted a draft bill in the provincial assembly seeking an...

-Karachi Metropolitan Corporation Administrator Murtaza Wahab, on Monday inaugurated the Dr Abdul Qadeer Khan Park and...
+MINGORA: The relatives, including women and children, of the missing persons on Monday staged a protest to seek...

+LAHORE: As a step forward towards enhancing the universities’ autonomy, the Higher Education Commission has...

-The Sindh High Court on Monday restrained the Anti-Corruption Establishment from taking coercive action against the...
+KARACHI: The Sindh High Court on Monday restrained the Anti-Corruption Establishment from taking coercive action...

-Citizens continue to remain at the mercy of criminals in Karachi, where one more innocent citizen has lost his life...
+PESHAWAR: The district administration and Peshawar Development Authority in a joint operation on Monday demolished...

+CHITRAL: The Snow Sports Festival kicked off in the scenic Kaghlasht area of the Upper Chitral district on Monday....

 Comments